 BIG Code of Conduct

-We at BIG believe that everyone has the right to feel safe, have a fulfilling experience and be in a welcoming environment when attending our conferences (socials and programmed sessions), Skills Days and events.
+We at BIG believe that everyone has the right to feel safe, have a fulfilling experience and be in a welcoming environment when attending our conferences (socials and programmed sessions), Skills Days and events; whether in person or online.
 With this Code of Conduct, we want to commit to creating an open and safe environment where all attendees feel able to participate.

 Being part of a BIG activity means:

 ● Respecting and listening to each other’s views;

 ● Respecting each other’s choice of pronoun, as outlined on name tags (if in doubt, please ask);

 ● Respecting event attendees, venue staff, organisers and volunteers; and

 ● Respecting each other’s personal space.

 ● Discrimination; or

 Harassment includes, but is not limited to, offensive verbal or written comments related to gender, age, sexual orientation, disability, physical appearance, body size, race, religion, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, unwelcome sexual attention or sexual jokes.